Juara-1/jagawarung-backend/README.md

 API documentation is available at: **https://jagawarung-backend.onrender.com/api-docs**

+The Test coverage report is available at: **https://juara-1.github.io/jagawarung-backend/**

 > **Note:** This is deployed on the free tier, so there might be cold starts when the server hasn't been accessed recently.
 Please be patient during initial requests.

 ## 🏆 Hackathon Scoring Criteria